Pueblo Bonito Resorts Review: Everything Owners and Prospective Buyers Should Know

 Lessons For Prospective Buyers

 Pueblo Bonito offers genuinely beautiful resorts and memorable vacations.
 For travelers who love Cabo or Mazatlán, travel regularly, and understand exactly what they’re buying, a membership can work.
 For others, particularly those on tighter retirement budgets, with changing health, or who value maximum flexibility, ownership may become a burden.
-As you move into later chapters on exit options and alternatives to timeshares, keep the Pueblo Bonito example in mind: great vacations are possible without long‑term contracts, and if you already own, there are paths to regain control—you just need clear information and a steady, informed plan.
+If you decide to purchase one of their membersips, I would visit sites, i,e, Sell My Timeshare now where you can find plenty for as little a $1.00 and support members who are trying to get out.

 Reference List